Paul Stamets: In popular culture

 The character Lieutenant Commander Paul Stamets on the CBS series Star Trek: Discovery was named after the real Stamets.
 The fictional version is an astromycologist and engineer aboard the USS Discovery, and is credited with discovering how to navigate a mycelial network in space using a "spore drive".

+Stamets has made four appearances in the popular podcast The Joe Rogan Experience.